 Bill Gates made his first impact investment in 2014 to help businesses support health and education in India, the Acumen Fund have invested in Vision Spring, which runs microfranchises selling glasses in developing countries, while in the UK impact investments can range from half a million in an education startup up to multiple millions into community transport company HCT.

-To see examples of impact investments, check out Our Clients to see how they have raised many millions to grow their businesses alongside their social impacts.
+To see examples of impact investments, check out Our Track Record to see how they have raised many millions to grow their businesses alongside their social impacts.
 If you would like to find out more about how to make impact investments for yourself, or on behalf of clients, please do get in touch.

 Institutions are involved in impact investing in many ways.